x-junyi/Scotty3D/docs/meshedit/halfedge.md

     erase(v);

 Note, however, that one should be **very, very careful** when adding or deleting mesh elements.
-New mesh elements must be properly linked to the mesh -- for instance, this new vertex must be pointed to one of its associated halfedges by writing something like
+New mesh elements must be properly linked to the mesh and initialized -- for instance, this new vertex must be pointed to one of its associated halfedges by writing something like

     v->halfedge() = h;